MSRConnections/Azure-training-course/Content/Stream Analytics/Azure Stream Analytics HOL.md

 1. When prompted, enter the name of the policy (SendPolicy) you created for the Azure event hub in Exercise 1, Step 6.
 Then press Enter.

-1. When prompted, enter the key that you saved in Exercise 1, Step 7.
+1. When prompted, enter the policy key that you saved in Exercise 1, Step 7.
 Then press Enter.

 1. The SAS token, which is highlighted with the red box below, will be output to the terminal window.
 Copy it to the clipboard.